cultofgeek/TextTyper/README.md

 A basic class that will render a string one character at a time like a typewriter.

+To instantiate, you need to pass in 3 arguments:

+new TextTyper([str], [target], [speed]);

-To instantiate, you need to pass in 3 arguments: the message that you want typed out, the target name, and the number of milliseconds you want to take between printing out each character:
+str = the string that you want typed out target = the dom selector that you are targeting for the string output speed = the number of milliseconds you want the type animation to take between each character

-new TextTyper("the string that you want typed out", "#target_element_in_dom", 15);

 To begin, the typing effect, call the "render" method.